-- Can’t Buy Just One: Replacing individual windows rather than upgrading entire homes or floors will not yield intended energy savings.
+- Can’t Buy Just One: Installing windows individually rather than upgrading entire homes or floors will not yield intended energy savings.
 Old windows will still leak air even if you install one double-paned one.
 Desired energy savings will likely result in purchasing many windows at a time.

 - Quality Matters: From failed seals to improperly spaced glass, poorly manufactured windows, or windows that fail, can negate energy savings and even lead to other problems, such as condensation developing between the panes.
 Quality is key, and it usually comes at a higher price.